shariq1989/cookbook/content/recipe/butter_chicken.md

 #### ABOUT THE MEAL

-Butter chicken originated in Dehli, India, and later spread throughout the western world.
-That makes sense because it offers a great introduction to the flavor and spices of Indian cooking.
-For that reason, this is one of the dishes we reach for most often when entertaining guests who have never tasted Indian food before.
-It also happens to be my most requested recipe from friends and family.
+Butter chicken originated in Dehli, and it quickly grew in popularity throughout the rest of the world.
+It makes sense; butter chicken offers a great introduction to the flavor and spices of Indian cooking.
+For that reason, we often make this meal when entertaining guests who have never tasted Indian food before.

-Before meeting Shariq, I had no experience with Desi food.
-If you asked me the difference between an Indian or a Thai Curry, I could not have told you.
-Learning how to cook Indian food is something I treasure, especially since I have the honor of learning Desi cooking under my talented mother-in-law.
-She prepares food off-script, so you have to watch her closely as she buzzes through the kitchen, or you miss it all.
-I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
-This recipe is inspired by what I have learned cooking alongside her.
+This creamy, homemade butter chicken recipe can be made in the Instant Pot or the stove-top and tastes just like what you would order from a restaurant.

 #### What main ingredients do I need for this meal?

-* Chicken: We use boneless chicken thighs, but you can substitute chicken breasts if you prefer.
-If using chicken breasts, follow the same cooking time, and be sure to cut the chicken into 1-inch pieces.
+* Chicken: I use boneless chicken thighs, but you can use chicken breasts if you prefer.
--- The safe cooking temperature for chicken is 170 degrees.

-* Butter: We prefer to use high-quality butter, like Kerrygold, since butter is central to the dish, but any butter should be fine.
+* Butter: I recommend splurging for high-quality butter, like Kerrygold, for this recipe since butter is central to the dish.

-* Cream: I prefer to use heavy cream because it blends well without being temperamental.
+* Cream: I use heavy cream because it blends well with the other ingredients without being temperamental.

 * Garam Masala: India is a vast country with varying sub-cultures.
 As a result, Indian food differs from region to region.
 The same is true of spices as well.
-Garam masala is a necessary ingredient for butter chicken but every garam masala blend differs based on its origin and the family who is making it.
+Garam masala is a necessary ingredient for butter chicken;  but, each garam masala blend differs based on origin and the family making it.
 For this reason, I suggest making your garam masala, so you can control the amount of each spice used in the mixture and cater it specifically to your preferences.
 Here is the [garam masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) our family uses.
 If you choose to go the store-bought route, I suggest [Rani](https://amzn.to/3eqFSFa), Spice House, or Penzey's garam masala.

-* Tomatoes: I use fresh ingredients whenever possible, but you can also use canned, diced tomatoes.
+* Tomatoes: I use fresh ingredients whenever possible, but you can also use canned, diced tomatoes instead.

 #### What equipment do I need to make this recipe?